Don’t Get Left in the Cold: Get Your Heating System Inspected Before the Weather Changes

 Getting your heating system inspection/repair/maintenance in the fall won’t guarantee you won’t need a repair in the winter, but it can make it a lot less likely.
 In addition, if winter strikes early, you won’t be taken off guard by sudden extreme weather conditions.

 If you require a home heating inspection in the winter, you’re at the mercy of the heating inspection company.
 With more customers needing inspections or emergency service, getting service can sometimes inevitably come at a higher price.
-It’s much easier for you to get a great a price if there’s months before the real cold hits.
+It’s much easier for you to get a great price if there are months before the real cold hits.

 On top of potentially higher prices, cold weather means more people using their heating systems, meaning more people needing assistance, meaning potentially longer wait times for service.
 Get your inspection now, when the company doesn’t have all their people out on maintenance calls.

 Peace of Mind

 Getting your home heating inspection done early means one less thing to worry about.
 In addition, a home heating inspection procedure should include a check for any carbon monoxide leaks, which are undetectable by you and can cause sickness or even death.

 The home heating system inspection procedure can also let you know if you have enough fuel.
 If your propane furnace inspection reveals you need a refill, you can get your fuel well in advance of when you will need it for the winter months.

 Remember the old saying: an ounce of prevention is worth a pound of cure.
 Get your heating system inspected now, while there’s plenty of time to do something about it, and potentially save yourself a lot of pain and heartache down the road from a heating system that requires maintenance in the dead of winter.